György Ligeti: Early life

-Ligeti was born in 1923 at Diciosânmartin (Dicsőszentmárton; renamed to Târnăveni in 1941), Transylvania, Romania, to Dr. Sándor Ligeti and Dr. Ilona Somogyi.
+Ligeti was born in 1923 at Diciosânmartin (Dicsőszentmárton; renamed to Târnăveni in 1941) in Romania, to Dr. Sándor Ligeti and Dr. Ilona Somogyi.
 His family was Hungarian Jewish.
 He was the great-grandnephew of violinist Leopold Auer and second cousin of Hungarian philosopher Ágnes Heller.
 Some sources say he was Auer's grandnephew, rather than great-grandnephew.

 Ligeti recalled that his first exposure to languages other than Hungarian came one day while listening to a conversation between Romanian-speaking town police.
-Before that he didn't know that other languages existed.
+Before that, he didn't know that other languages existed.
 He moved to Cluj with his family when he was six years old.
 He did not return to the town of his birth until the 1990s.
 In 1940, Northern Transylvania became part of Hungary following the Second Vienna Award, thus Cluj became part of Hungary as well.

 In 1941 Ligeti received his initial musical training at the conservatory in Kolozsvár (Cluj), and during the summers privately with Pál Kadosa in Budapest.
 In 1944, Ligeti's education was interrupted when he was sent to a forced labor brigade by the Horthy regime during events of the Holocaust.
-His brother Gábor, age 16, was deported to the Mauthausen-Gusen concentration camp and both of his parents were sent to Auschwitz.
-His mother was the only person to survive in his immediate family.
+His brother Gábor, age 16, was deported to the Mauthausen-Gusen concentration camp and his parents were sent to Auschwitz.
+His mother was the only person alongside Ligeti to survive in his immediate family.

 Following World War II, Ligeti returned to his studies in Budapest, graduating in 1949 from the Franz Liszt Academy of Music.
 He studied under Pál Kadosa, Ferenc Farkas, Zoltán Kodály and Sándor Veress.
 He conducted ethnomusicological research into the Hungarian folk music of Transylvania.
-However, after a year he returned to Franz Liszt Academy in Budapest, this time as a teacher of harmony, counterpoint and musical analysis.
-He had secured this position with the help of Kodály, and held it from 1950 to 1956.
-As a young teacher, Ligeti took the unusual step of regularly attending the lectures of an older colleague, the conductor and musicologist Lajos Bárdos.
-He was a conservative Christian whose circle represented a safe haven for Ligeti.
+However, after a year he returned to Franz Liszt Academy in Budapest, this time as a teacher of harmony, counterpoint, and musical analysis.
+He secured this position with the help of Kodály and held it from 1950 to 1956.
+As a young teacher, Ligeti took the unusual step of regularly attending the lectures of an older colleague, the conductor, and musicologist Lajos Bárdos, a conservative Christian whose circle represented a safe haven for Ligeti.
 The composer acknowledged Bárdos's help and advice in the prefaces to his two harmony textbooks (1954 and 1956).
 Due to the restrictions of the communist government, communications between Hungary and the West by then had become difficult, and Ligeti and other artists were effectively cut off from recent developments outside the Eastern Bloc.